 If you answered yes to these questions then you should consider the Department of Chemistry, three-year accelerated degree program.
-Qualified students can complete one of five degrees offered through the Department of Chemistry in only three years.
+Qualified students can complete one of two degrees offered through the Department of Chemistry in only three years.

-As a program participant you will complete CHE 120 General Chemistry II and CHE 295 Chemistry Colloquium during the Summer semester immediately following graduation from high school.
-This puts you on track to immediately enter Organic I in the Fall semester and to graduate in only three years.
+As a program participant you will complete CHE 120 General Chemistry II and CHE 295 Chemistry Colloquium during the summer semester immediately following graduation from high school.
+This puts you on track to immediately enter Organic I in the fall semester and to graduate in only three years.
 As an accelerated program student, you will be encouraged to participate in a research project with a Chemistry faculty member and present your work at a local, regional or national conference.
 You will also have the opportunity to participate in a research or internship experience in the summer before your senior year.
 You will also get a personalized, customized advising experience and mentoring from Chemistry faculty.

 Students must have the following to qualify for the Chemistry Accelerated Degree Program:

 - Have completed General Chemistry I through AP (score of 3 or higher), IB (score of 5 or higher), or Dual Credit (with a grade of C or better).